How Do I Get My Free Credit Report?

 - By mailing: Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.

-- Persons who are unemployed and intend to apply for employment within 60 days;
+- You are unemployed and intend to apply for employment within 60 days;

-- Persons who believe their credit report contains inaccurate information due to fraud.
+- You believe your credit report contains inaccurate information due to fraud.

 You are also entitled to a free copy of your credit report if you meet these requirements:

-- Persons who have been the subject of adverse action, such as denial of credit or insurance, within the past 60 days.
+- You have been the subject of adverse action, such as denial of credit or insurance, within the past 60 days.

-- Persons who have placed a fraud alert on their credit reports.
+- You have placed a fraud alert on your credit reports.

 If any of these situations apply to you, you can request your additional free copy of your Equifax credit report: